 I am a choir director, song leader, composer and community choir mentor living on the beautiful Kāpiti Coast of Aotearoa New Zealand.
 I have 15 years’ experience of leading choirs both regular and for special occasions.
-I'm the chair of the Song Leaders Network Aotearoa and stay in regular touch with song leaders throughout the country and worldwide.
+I'm a co-founder of the Song Leaders Network Aotearoa and stay in regular touch with song leaders throughout the country and worldwide.
 This helps to fuel my passion for collecting, researching, sharing and living the human insights that are so often ‘coded’ within

 the songs that we sing.

 There are some events in our lives that are so big they call on us to revisit our core values and can initiate a chain reaction of responses in us that range from the mundane to the revolutionary.
 The Covid-19 pandemic is affecting everyone’s life the world over, and I’m no exception.
 I’m moved to alter my working life in two ways at the moment: to step back and to go deep.
 Stepping back involves the decision to work from home as much as possible for now, to find some space in my life and in my busy-ness, and to establish some grounding in the virtual workplace (the phrase seems like an oxymoron even as I type it).
 Going deep is about honouring the songs, the people behind the songs, and the meanings within the songs.

 I speak English as my first language, I am on a lifelong learning journey to understand te reo Māori and I love speaking and singing the languages of other cultures.
 I think it is a privilege to be allowed to voice a language, and I try to learn as much about the culture and pronunciation of words as I can.
 I am always excited to learn more about the songs I teach, and to honour the culture, language and knowledge-bearers with as much authenticity as possible.